projectceladon/celadon-documentation/source/getting-started/on-container.rst

    :makevar:`cic_dev`

       The lunch target for development purposes (available on the CiC branch of the |C|
-      Android-P release)
+      Android-P release).
+This lunch target is deprecated.

 #.
-Run the following commands to select :makevar:`cic_dev-userdebug` as the lunch
+Run the following commands to select :guilabel:`cic-userdebug` as the lunch
    target and start the build.
 The CiC package is generated at :file:`$OUT/$TARGET_PRODUCT-*.tar.gz`.

    .. code-block:: bash

       $ source build/envsetup.sh
-      $ lunch cic_dev-userdebug
+      $ lunch cic-userdebug
       $ make cic -j $(nproc)

 .. _deploy-cic-on-target: